OhCaXulu/LICENSE-EDUCATION-FOR-GAME-DEVELOPERS/index.md

 * Google before you use a name.
 * Get permission if you want to reference something with trademark.
 * Clear disclaimers if you don’t have/asked permission.

+---

+# Privacy Policy:
+* The data collected inside the game and careful with that.
+* Government enforce privacy issues
+* Issues/Data breaches can mess your reputation.
+* You should think of it before launch, at launch and after launch.
+* You should have it prior to launch.
+* Collect only the needed data.
+* Have the privacy policy accessible.
+* Be honest with it.
+* Don’t copy it from someone else (You will lie to your users).
+* Be compliant to the General Data Protection Regulation (GDPR)
+* You should specify:
+  * Types of data
+  * Why collected.
+  * How used.
+  * When are they shared and with who.
+  * How to access user’s data.
+  * And how is it protected.
+(Trade secrets?)

+---

+# Summary:
+### Copyright protects almost all your content, it’s powerful and gives you selective enforcement rights.
+### Plan, search, register ahead trademarks, and enforce your rights to keep them relevant.
+### Use contracts, don’t cut corners on them and never sign anything you did not read carefully.
+### Rights and contracts don’t enforce themselves.
+### Don’t use other people’s stuff without permission.
+### Privacy should not be overlooked.
+### Consider the help/advice of a lawyer.